What Are the Benefits of Trademark Registration?

 1. You legally own the mark

 Federal trademark holders can sue infringers in federal court.
-Filing in federal court typically means a more timely process than state courts, since a single judge oversees the entire case.
+Filing in federal court typically means a more timely process than in state courts, since a single judge oversees the entire case.
 Mandatory disclosure rules of discovery can also benefit plaintiffs in federal court.

 3. Your trademark will appear in searches